 Want a plant that is going to add bright pink flowers to your Texas garden?
 Look no farther than Rock Rose (Pavonia lasiopetala).
 This is a beautiful shrub native to the Edwards Plateau and Trans Pecos regions of Texas.
 Not to be confused with the Mediterranean flowers that also go by the name Rock Rose!

 Here it is growing happily in a native plant garden in San Antonio with no supplemental water.
 If you’re looking for a low maintenance plant, this is the plant for you.
 No garden?
 No problem!
 I have it growing in a big container pot on my patio.

 5 Great Reasons to Grow Rock Rose in Your Garden

-1. Prolific blooms from spring until frost
+1. Prolific blooms from late spring until frost

 This plant starts blooming in the spring and goes through November.
 There are not too many plants that have that long of a bloom period.

 The five petal pink rock rose flower is reminiscent of hibiscus or Rose Mallow with its saucer-shaped flowers.
 The pop of color makes it a standout in a Texas garden.